Anonymous111/NoxicCore/README.md

 World of Warcraft, and all World of Warcraft or Warcraft art, images, and lore are copyrighted by Blizzard Entertainment, Inc..

-If you wish to contribute ideas or code please visit our site linked below or make pull requests to our [Github repository](https://github.com/ArcPro/ArcPro).
+If you wish to contribute ideas or code please visit our site linked below or make pull requests to our [Github repository](https://github.com/NoxicCore/NoxicCore).

-For further information on the ArcPro project, please visit our project website at [arcpro.org](http://www.arcpro.org).
-The website is currently unavailable.
+For further information on the ArcPro project, please visit our project website at [noxicentry.org](http://www.noxicentry.org).
+The website is currently unavailable until an announcement is made by the project continuer.
-You can visit our temporary website at [arcpro.sexyi.am](http://www.arcpro.sexi.am).

 ## Requirements